December 29, 2020

 10 minute read

 Disclaimer: All opinions expressed herein are my own and don’t necessarily reflect that of my employer.
 Caveat: I hold these opinions and make these recommendations specifically with respect to high school students (or casual hobbyists).
 I have a friend in my neighborhood who teaches high school computer science.
-When she happened to mention that she was trying a new curriculum for one of her classes, I asked her which programming language she was planning to use in her class. ...
+When she happened to mention that she was trying a new curriculum for one of her classes, I asked her which programming language she was planning to use in her class.
+She said that she hadn’t quite decided yet, but was leaning towards JavaScript, because it’s ubiquitous and (importantly!) runs well on her school’s Chromebook machines.
+Upon hearing that she was favoring JavaScript, I ran my mouth and recommend that she instead consider Python.
+Based on my professional experience with both JavaScript and Python, I feel comfortable stating that JavaScript has quite a few pitfalls in terms of learning, and has a non-trivial path to writing high-quality code.
+I also feel comfortable stating that Python has a number of educational virtues, and has a fairly strong path for students to learn to write high-quality code. ...

 September 1, 2019